KarthikL1729/UG1-Term-3/SP2021/notes.md

 Each of the terms in the infinite sum are called the harmonics, and $c_0$ is the constant/DC part of the function.\
 **n = 1 IS CALLED THE FUNDAMENTAL COMPONENT AND NOT THE FIRST HARMONIC**

-Called the sysnthesis equation as we can use it to *reconstruct* a signal with frequency $f_0$.
+Called the synthesis equation as we can use it to *reconstruct* a signal with frequency $f_0$.
 If we only use a finite number of terms in the sum, then we get a function $x'(t)$ which will be an approximation of the original function.

 **Reconstruction error** -> $e = x'(t) - x(t) \not ={0}$
 When $e = 0$, we say that it is a *perfect reconstruction*.